Ecology of truffières: Geographic, geologic, and topographic characteristics

 In Spain, black and burgundy truffle-growing areas have poor-quality limestone soils.
 These soils were used for crops associated with low agricultural performance, such as cereal grains.
 Due to the low value of the produce, farms were dependent on financial aid for their survival.
 After the introduction of mycorrhized truffle trees, growers do not have to depend on subsidies, as their income can triple.
 One specific area, Teruel, Spain, has experienced an economic revival from the truffle industry, with several large-scale growers and many new hotels, restaurants, and businesses resulting from the new surge of wealth.

 Price-wise, the value of black truffles in the United States varies depending on whether the season has been good or not (depending on quantity and quality).
-As such, truffle market value conforms to traditional models, where higher production can result in lower prices.
+As such, truffle market values conform to traditional models, where higher production can result in lower prices.
 In the accompanying graphics, the trends help visualize the behavior of the truffle market, which is remarkably stable despite cultivation.

 Profitability of truffle farming